San Rafael, Bulacan: American influence

 The Americans succeeded the Spaniards with their policy of benevolent assimilation.
 Schools were established as a potent factor for pacification.
 In 1903, schools were opened in San Rafael.
 The municipal building was used as a school house.
 Since then, with the supervision of the American administrators, San Rafael has enjoyed the education and the progress which was denied to them during the three–century rule of the Spaniards.

-In 1899, the Americans incorporated the town to Baliwag when Baliwag was intended to be the Provincial Capital of Bulacan.
-However, due to a number of petitions of the people of San Rafael, especially when the plan to make Baliwag the capital of Bulacan did not materialize, the Americans where convinced to separate San Rafael as an independent town from Baliwag.
-Mr. Julian V. Valte was appointed to be the first Presidente Municipal of San Rafael, and Mr. Emilio Reyes was the last.
+In 1899, the Americans incorporated the town to Baliuag when the latter was intended to be the new provincial capital of Bulacan.
+However, due to a number of petitions of the people of San Rafael, especially when the plan to make Baliuag the capital of Bulacan did not materialize, the Americans where convinced to separate San Rafael as an independent town from Baliwag.
+Julian V. Valte was appointed to be the first Presidente Municipal of San Rafael, and Emilio Reyes was the last.
+However, its incorporation to Baliuag pushed through, alongside Bustos, on October 8, 1903, by virtue of Act No. 932.
+It was separated from Baliuag to become an independent town once again on March 21, 1907.

 In the year 1924 and 1927, with the help of some influential men, the Spaniards were able to get the signatures of the land owners of San Rafael and San Ildefonso to an agreement purporting to show their willingness to donate their lands to the Hospital of San Juan de Dios.

 Thus the town of San Rafael and San Ildefonso became properties of the hospital and started to be called Hacienda de Buenavista until 1944, when it got back its original name.